 You will usually be seen in the Accident and Emergency department and assessed quickly.
 You may be given some further pain relief medication, if needed, and sent for an X-ray to look at your hip.
 If you are lacking in fluid in the body (dehydrated), you may be given some fluids via a drip into one of your veins (intravenous fluids).
 You will then usually be seen by an orthopaedic surgeon who will decide the best way to treat your broken (fractured) hip - see below.
 Another specialist may also see you to assess whether you have any pre-existing health problems.
 This is to make sure that you are as fit as possible before you have any operation, and also to look for reasons why you may have fallen.

 Most people who have a broken (fractured) hip need surgery to fix the break in the bone.
 The type of surgery will depend on where you have broken your hip bone (whether you have an intracapsular or extracapsular fracture) and also any underlying health problems that you may have.
 You should discuss the options available with the surgeon who is performing your operation.
 Current guidelines from the National Institute for Health and Care Excellence (NICE) recommend that surgery should be performed, if possible, on the day of, or the day after, admission to hospital.
 The guidelines also say that adequate pain relief before and after surgery is essential.
-However, non-steroidal anti-inflammatory medicines are not recommended, as they may increase the bleeding associated with the fracture.
+You will normally be given a painkiller such as paracetamol regularly, and stronger painkillers if this is not enough to control your pain.
+(However, non-steroidal anti-inflammatory medicines are not recommended, as they may increase the bleeding associated with the fracture.)
+Another option is an injection to block a nerve in order to relieve pain experienced from that nerve.

 Intracapsular hip fractures